system-zero/system-zero/data/docs/la.md

 # __file__     - current evaluated filename.
 If a string is evaluated defaults
 #                to "__string__"
 # __func__     - current function name
-# __loadpath   - directory to lookup up when loading scripts
+# __loadpath   - string type directory to lookup up when loading scripts
 # __importpath - string type array with directories as members, to lookup when
 #                importing C modules

 # C Modules
 # They are initialized with the `import` function on shared targets, or as
 # builtins on static targets.
+When importing a module, the leading char is
+# in lower case, e.g., import ("path").
+Those exposing a public variable of
+# a MapType, that has the exact name but the leading char is capitalized.

   # Path Module Interface
     # StringType    Path.real (StringType path)